 Hiring a corporate travel agent can benefit business travelers and the business itself.

 They can make life easier for employees on the go, with:

-· Simple expense capture, submission, and reimbursement process
+- Simple travel expense capture, submission, and reimbursement process.

 And then there's duty of care.
 Monitoring and supporting traveling employees gives them peace of mind knowing you have your back, and it also fulfills your corporate duty of care.
 A pro knows how to fix last-minute problems from cancelled reservations to emergencies on the fly.